Queer Nation: Houston

 Queer Nation in Houston was active from the beginning of 1991 through late 1994.
-On July 13, 1991, the group held a major demonstration to protest police response to the July 4 gay-bashing murder of Paul Broussard; that demonstration involved between 1200 and 2000 individuals who seized the intersection of Montrose Boulevard and Westheimer Street at the heart of Houston's gay neighborhood.
+Queer Nation-Houston (QN) was launched by local activists, including former Houston Gay and Lesbian Political Caucus President David Fowler and attorney John Paul Barnich.
+On July 13, 1991, the group held a major demonstration called Take Back the Streets to protest police response to the July 4 gay-bashing murder of Paul Broussard; that demonstration involved between 1200 and 2000 individuals who seized the intersection of Montrose Boulevard and Westheimer Street at the heart of Houston's gay neighborhood.
 Other actions by the group included a march in the suburban town that was the home of Broussard's killers, seizing the rotunda of Houston City Hall after another murder, protesting the Houston Posts firing of columnist Juan Palomo after he came out, and protesting discrimination against HIV-positive nurse Brian Bradley.
 The group also took the lead in organizing LGBT and HIV/AIDS protests at the 1992 Republican National Convention in Houston.

 Denver

-Queer Nation/Denver began in November 2012 by Todd Alan Haley II, using the original Pink Panthers Patrol insignia of the pink triangle with the "clawed" panther's paw in the center.
-Going by the name: The Pink Panthers Movement /PPM, Haley wanted to ensure that the original message the Pink Panthers Patrol created was never lost, either by apathy or legal pressure brought on by MGM Pictures/Studios.
+Queer Nation/Denver began in November 2012 by Todd Alan Haley II, using the original Pink Panther insignia of the pink triangle with the "clawed" panther's paw in the center.
+Going by the name The Pink Panthers Movement/PPM, Haley wanted to ensure that the original message the Panthers created was never lost, either by apathy or legal pressure brought on by MGM Pictures/Studios.
 What began with just 3 party members in June 2010, now their growth exceeds over 1200 active and supporting party members.
 Teaming up with various feminist groups along the US, The Pink Panthers Movement vows to remain a non-profit group dedicated to helping other LGBT non-profits and the Women's Liberation Front.
 The PPM's slogan: "Our Rights, Our Community!" and "Curb your homophobia, we bite back!"

 Utah

 Queer Nation Utah was founded in January 1991 by Curtis Jensen, Melanie Bailey, and Connell O'Donovan.
 O'Donovan went to San Francisco in December 1990 to attend Queer Nation meetings there in order to learn about the organization and gather materials and ideas to share back in Utah.
 The group consisted of about 100 people with a core group of about a dozen people, about half women, half men, mostly white (with some Latinx, Polynesian, and Jewish) people, and several University of Utah students and one professor.
 Weekly planning meetings were held as well as regular focus group sessions.
 One of the focus groups produced four issues of the 'zine Queer Fuckers Magazine (QFM).
 Two major protests against the Church of Jesus Christ of Latter-day Saints were held at their semi-annual General Conferences.
-Kiss-ins were held at two predominantly heterosexual venues (Denny's diner and a Gay-owned dance club) where homophobic incidents had occurred.
+Kiss-ins were held at two predominantly heterosexual venues (Denny's diner and a gay-owned dance club) where homophobic incidents had occurred.
 They were physically attacked by a large crowd outside of an Andrew Dice Clay comedy concert that Queer Nation Utah was protesting.